thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### base64ToBytes

-Decodes the Base64 string, to byte array.
+Decodes a Base64 string into a byte array.

 **Syntax:**